keboola/component-chartmogul/README.md

 # Chartmogul Extractor

-ChartMogul is the leading subscription analytics platform to measure, undertsand, and grow their recurring revenue.
+ChartMogul is the leading subscription analytics platform to measure, understand, and grow their recurring revenue.
 This component allows user to extract ChartMogul subscription data from the ChartMogul API.

 **Table of Contents**